zntheory/itu-bds-sdse/lessons/05-go-exercises/A-linked-list.md

 ### Instructions

-Create a singly linked list data structure in Go.

-The linked list should have the following methods:
+One basic data structure used in many cases in the linked list.
+One special case of this data structure is the "singly linked list" data structure.
+In this exercise, we will build a simplified singly linked list data structure in Go, with the following functionalities:

 * `InsertLast` - inserts a new node at the end of the list.
 * `DeleteLast` - deletes the last node from the list.